ermakovaDev/HandBook_v01/README.md

 ## HandBook
-* My first autumn 2022 project.
+Learn project
 ----
-A simple list of notes with an insert
+A simple list of notes